srlinuxeurope/DCFPartnerHackathon/docs/nos/srlinux/advanced/32-inventory-ndk-app.md

 /// details | Modifying the YANG model with granular location information

-Let's add the three new leafs to the `inventory` container:
+Let's add the four new leafs to the `inventory` container:

 ```diff
 ...